How to Appeal a Civil Enforcement Parking Ticket

 How do I appeal a Civil Enforcement parking ticket?

-Submit your appeal in writing to appeals@civilenforcement.uk or by post within 28 days of the Notice to Keeper.
+Submit your appeal online at appeals.ce-service.co.uk within 28 days of the Notice to Keeper.
+Civil Enforcement does not accept email or phone appeals.
 Include your PCN reference, vehicle registration, clear grounds for appeal, and any supporting evidence.
-If rejected, escalate to IAS for free.
+If rejected, escalate to POPLA for free.

-IAS is the independent appeals body for IPC members like Civil Enforcement.
+POPLA (Parking on Private Land Appeals) is the independent appeals body for BPA members like Civil Enforcement.
 It's free to use and their decisions are binding on the parking operator (but not on you).
-You have 28 days from Civil Enforcement's rejection to submit an IAS appeal at theias.org.
+You have 28 days from Civil Enforcement's rejection to submit a POPLA appeal at popla.co.uk.

 Does Civil Enforcement pursue court claims?